MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-deployment.md

  ```

 > [!NOTE]
-> If you gave your build setting a different name in your Gradle file, simply make sure to reflect that in your Java code.
+> If you gave your build setting a different name in your Gradle file, make sure to reflect that in your Java code.

 And that's it!
 Now when you run or build your app, your debug builds will automatically be configured to sync with your `Staging` deployment, and your release builds will be configured to sync with your `Production` deployment.

 > [!NOTE]
-> By default, the `react-native run-android` command builds and deploys the debug version of your app, so if you want to test out a release/production build, simply run `react-native run-android --variant release.
+> By default, the `react-native run-android` command builds and deploys the debug version of your app, so if you want to test out a release/production build, run `react-native run-android --variant release.
 Refer to the [React Native docs](https://facebook.github.io/react-native/docs/signed-apk-android.html#conten) for details about how to configure and create release builds for your Android apps.

 If you want to be able to install both debug and release builds simultaneously on the same device (highly recommended!), then you need to ensure that your debug build has a unique identity and icon from your release build.
 Otherwise, neither the OS, or you, will be able to differentiate between the two.
 You can achieve this by performing the following steps: